Ajirola/SUPPLIER-PERFORMANCE-ANALYSIS-/README.md

 ✅ **Supplier 1 consistently outperforms** others in both quantities and order quantities supplied.

-✅ **Supplier 2 has a significantly higher defect rate**, indicating possible quality or handling issues that may affect customer satisfaction.
+✅ **Supplier 2 had a significantly higher defect rate**, indicating possible quality or handling issues that may affect customer satisfaction.

 ✅ **Supplier 1 and Supplier 5** are the top revenue-generating suppliers.